georgiee/angular-workshop-skipbo/devlog.md

 + Should I do housekeeping across all branches or not 🤔
 + Decided to create previews of all completed challenges with netlify.
 Again, cherry picking the commit where I provide the necessary _redirect file (to allow pushState).

++ Forgot to create the theory file for components so I'm doign this now after I already finished everything else.
+Well "finished" we will see.